bot-by/slf4j-aws-lambda/readme.md

 Other AWS centric loggers are [SLF4J/Logback Appender][awslambda-logback], [slf4j-simple-lambda][],
 Logback's [CloudWatch appender][cloudwatch-appender] and [CloudWatchLogs Java appender][cloudwatchlogs-java-appender].

+See also how to [setup a provider by a system property][setup-provider]

 ## Contributing

 Please read [Contributing](contributing.md).